kubestone/kubestone/docs/benchmarks/drill.md

 ## Legal

-Iperf3 is licensed as GPLv3.
+Drill is licensed as GPLv3.